-SBS Bank counterparty risk: The Lifestages Income Fund has significant exposure to SBS Bank through its investments in unsecured deposits issued by SBS Bank.
+Related party risk: The Income Fund and Cash Fund can have exposure to SBS Bank through its investments in unsecured deposits.

 Investments are made on an arms-length basis and on normal commercial terms.
 Any event or circumstance affecting SBS Bank's ability to pay interest on, or repay the principal amount of, those investments could mean that SBS Bank is unable to make interest payments, or is unable to repay those investments when they mature (or at all).
 This could materially affect the assets and investment performance of the fund.
-The current credit rating for SBS Bank can be found in the latest fund update.
+The current credit rating for SBS Bank can be found at www.rbnz.govt.nz/regulation-and-supervision/cross-sector-oversight/registers-of-entities-we-regulate/registered-banks-in-new-zealand.